-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

-A season that began with Tedric Thompson at free safety and Bradley McDougald at strong safety endured five more lineup changes along the way before ending with a tandem of McDougald and Quandre Diggs — the latter acquired in a trade with Detroit in October, a seeming admission that some of the young players the team had hoped could help the team make a seamless transition from the Legion of Boom era weren’t quite ready.
+A season that began with Tedric Thompson at free safety and Bradley McDougald at strong safety endured five more lineup changes along the way before ending with a tandem of McDougald and Quandre Diggs.
+The latter was acquired in a trade with Detroit in October, seemingly an admission that some of the young players the Seahawks had hoped would make a seamless transition from the Legion of Boom era weren’t quite ready.

-The trade for Diggs, though, helped solidify things once he got healthy from an injury he had with Detroit — and then got healthy again after suffering another injury with the Seahawks in a game in December.
+The Diggs trade, though, helped solidify things once he recovered from an injury he had with Detroit (and then again after suffering another injury with the Seahawks in December).

-And his presence means Seattle may have a pretty set situation at safety entering the 2020 offseason.
-Both Diggs and McDougald are under contract for 2020, as are each of the younger players (Marquise Blair, Lano Hill and Tedric Thompson) who each got at least three starts in 2020.
+His presence means Seattle may have a pretty set situation at safety entering the 2020 offseason.
+Diggs and McDougald are under contract for 2020, as are each of the younger players (Marquise Blair, Lano Hill and Thompson), who each got at least three starts in 2020.

 Put them all together and they account for a position spending of just over $16 million, the seventh-most in the NFL, and the highest rating of spending on any position for Seattle other than quarterback, according to OvertheCap.com.

-As we continue our review of the Seahawks’ position groups entering the offseason, let’s take a closer look at the safety spot.
+As we continue our review of the Seahawks position groups entering the offseason, let’s take a closer look at the safety spot.

 Starters